 More generally, obligations are placed on directors by health and safety legislation.
 We look elsewhere at a company’s health and safety responsibilities.

-In the next of this series on UK company directors, we look at who can and can’t act as directors as well as the process of appointing them.
+When considering appointing a director, you need to be aware of who can and can’t act as directors as well as the process of appointing them.

 Inform Direct is the perfect way for directors to manage their company's records, helping them meet their responsibilities.